Bl00dGames/exercise-distributed-systems/README.md

 - 40 min to deliver from bakery 2 to the customer<br>
 = Total of 1:40 hours.

-So the "Central Place" should route abviously to bakery 2.
+So the "Central Place" should route obviously to bakery 2.
 In terms of business decisions more effective routing leads to more money.

 If there's a central place that routes in a smart way, this is called ...